mynew4/cmangos-docs-wiki/WorldDB_structure/creature_template_tbc.md

 #### MinLevelHealth

-NOTE: This Field Is No Longer Used By The Core - Maintained For DB Developers (Nice Field To Have Still)
+NOTE: This Field Is No Longer Used By The Core - Maintained For DB Developers<br>
+(Nice Field To Have Still)

 Minimum Level Health Is Now Calculated Using [HealthMultiplier](#HealthMultiplier)